xcart/xc5-manual/en/payments/accepting_payments.md

 #### **Offline payment methods:**

 In a newly installed X-Cart store, the **Offline methods** section on the **Payment methods** page already contains some pre-configured offline payment methods.
-If needed, you can {% link "edit" Accepting-payments_6389794.html %} them, or add more offline methods.
+If needed, you can [edit](#editing-existing-payment-methods) them, or add more offline methods.

 To add a new offline payment method: